-- (1) For inclusionary units required by Chapter 22.22, annual rent cannot exceed 30 percent of 50 percent of median area income, adjusted for household size. - (2) For affordable housing that qualifies a project for a state density bonus, annual rent cannot exceed the following: - (a) for low income households: 30 percent of 60 percent of area median income, adjusted for household size. - (b) for very low income households: 30 percent of 50 percent of area median income, adjusted for household size.
+- 2. For affordable housing that qualifies a project for a state density bonus, annual rent cannot exceed the following: - (a) for low income households: 30 percent of 60 percent of area median income, adjusted for household size. - (b) for very low income households: 30 percent of 50 percent of area median income, adjusted for household size. - (c) for extremely low income households: 30 percent of 30 percent of area median income, adjusted for household size.